ANU-RSES-Education/EMSC-QuartoBook-Course/README.md

 **For viewing a built book:**

-If you've already built the book with `quarto render WebBook`, you can serve it without rebuilding:
+Use `quarto render WebBook` to preview your writing, followed by:

 ```bash
 python serve-book.py
 ```

 This starts a local HTTP server (auto-selecting an available port from 8000+) and opens your browser.

-Use this when you want to view the built book without any rebuilding.
+**Note:** If your book includes embedded slides or iframes with relative paths to other built content, use this method instead of `quarto preview`, as preview mode may not resolve all relative paths correctly.

 ## Examples